Skip to content

 // ... existing fields ...

-/// Opaque context passed to custom filters at query time.
+/// Opaque context passed to custom filter policies at query time.

 }